RunzeWang0728/League-of-Legends-Analysis/README.md

 **earned gpm**: Gold gained per minute of the game\
 **dpm**: The damage caused to the enemy per minute of the game

-Then, we narrow the data by the column we need, including in Spring and Summer Split, playername, position, side, champion, gold per miniute(earned gpm), damage per miniute (dpm)
+Then, we narrow the data by the column we need, including in Spring and Summer Split, playername, position, side, champion, gold per miniute(earned gpm), damage per miniute (dpm).